wp-plugins/4stats/readme.txt

 Stable tag: trunk

-Website statistics from 4stats for your blog including many features.
-Displays a widget, a complete statistic dashboard and adds the necessary tracking code to your site.
+Website stats from 4stats including many features.
+Displays a widget, a complete statistic page and adds the tracking code to your site.

 == Description ==